kamranmuazzam/aca-demia/pages/Breast Feeding.md

 # Exclusive Breast Feeding
 alias:: EBF
-definition:: Exclusive Breast Feeding means giving the baby only breast milk (not even a drop of water or other foods) from birth till 6 months (180 days) of age. (newer definitions allow consumption of medicine)
+definition:: Exclusive Breast Feeding means giving the baby only breast milk (not even a drop of water or other foods) from birth till 6 months (180 days) of age. (newer definitions allow consumption of medicine) #pedi-prof-written tags:: #Paediatrics
-- # Benefits of Breast Feeding
+- # Benefits of Breast Feeding #pedi-prof-written
-	- ## Benefit to the New Born #obspc
+	- ## Benefit to the New Born #obspc #pedi-prof-written
 		- Complete food, Species specific
 		- Easily digested & well absorbed
 		- Protects against infection